Amirk390/Command-Line-Research/README.md

 ## How To
 + How to customise your command line to make it pretty and useful (ie. git branch/branch status parser)

+For Linux And windows 10 users, mostlikely you would already have a colored and costumized command line

 Example:

 ![linux](https://github.com/Amirk390/Command-Line-Research/blob/master/linux.jpg)